The Seven Bridges Walk in Sydney

 Tarban Creek Bridge

-With a height of 20 meters, the Tarban Creek bridge is a prestressed arch bridge that carries across Burns Bay Road across the Tarban Creek.
-The bridge was opened in the year 1965.
+Standing at a towering 20 meters, the Tarban Creek Bridge is a remarkable prestressed arch bridge that spans Burns Bay Road over the picturesque Tarban Creek.
+Unveiled in 1965, this engineering marvel seamlessly blends functionality with aesthetic appeal.

 • Address: Burns Bay Rd, Hunters Hill NSW 2110.